finos/FDC3/docs/context/ref/Portfolio.md

 ---
 # `Portfolio`

-A financial portfcolio made up of muliple positions (holdings) in several instruments.
+A financial portfolio made up of muliple positions (holdings) in several instruments.
 Contrast this with e.g. the [InstrumentList](InstrumentList) type, which is just a list of instruments.

 This is a good example of how types can be composed and extended with extra properties to define more complex types.